daglem/reDIP-SID/README.md

 * 5 audio pins (stereo line input, stereo line output, SID audio output)
 * GND

-All FPGA I/O is 5V tolerant, and can drive 5V TTL.
+All FPGA header I/O is 5V tolerant, and can drive 5V TTL.
 JP1 can be shorted to make the 5V input pin bidirectional, e.g. to power 5V TTL devices from USB VBUS.

 Note that the line inputs are not AC coupled - AC coupling must be externally added for audio applications.
 Without external AC coupling, the line inputs can conceivably be used as generic ADCs.